lul29/Phys212/eddy-currents.md

 We start our study of induction by looking at a situation where the magnetic field is not even changing.

 Read particularly carefully section 30.2 which talks about motional EMF.
-For the moment the B Field is not changing, the idea is that a moving conductor inside of B field will develop a voltage difference because the charges inside the conductor will feel a force and move.
+For the moment the B Field is not changing, the idea is that a conductor moving inside a B field will develop a voltage difference because the charges inside the conductor will feel a force and move.

 You can think of this moving conductor has being a battery with an induced EMF